oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Considerations for Profiling this specification {#profiling}

 Use cases, ecosystems or other specifications that utilize Attestation-Based Client Authentication may profile this specification.

+A profile MUST define how an Authorization Server or Resource Server determines that the profile applies to a given request (which could also be an out-of-band mechanism).

 A profile MAY deviate on the following points:

 - The type of the Client Attestation JWT: a profile MAY redefine a `typ` header parameter value other than `oauth-client-attestation+jwt` (see [](#client-attestation-jwt)) in order to distinguish profile-specific Client Attestations.
 Client Attestations are still unambiguously transferred by the `OAuth-Client-Attestation` HTTP header.
 - The subject of the Client Attestation JWT: a profile MAY redefine the meaning of the `sub` claim (see [](#client-attestation-jwt)) and how a `client_id` maps to Client Instances.
 Such a profile MUST define how the checks that rely on `sub` matching the `client_id` are replaced, in particular those in [](#verification-client-attestation-jwt) and [](#client-attestation-as-client-auth).